neilotoole/lg/README.md

 We could return the successful receipt and the `Close` error, but that's counter to the Go idiom that if an error is returned, the other return items should be the zero value.

 In many cases, the usual handling is simply not to check the `Close` error (`defer dataSource.Close()` reads nicely as well).
 But this error should not be ignored.
-It is symptomatic of some underlying issue, and it should be investigated, even it's not causing a business operations to fail (yet).
+It is symptomatic of some underlying issue, and it should be investigated, even it's not causing a business operation to fail (yet).

 A quick reminder of how `lg` chooses to define log levels: